-“She’s OK,” Pen concedes, almost gagging on the words, “but she’s not great, she’s hardly any good.
+“She’s OK,” Pen concedes, almost gagging on her words, “but she’s not great, she’s hardly any good.
 You people don’t know good.”
-The last word is spun with sympathy as if this Jacksonville girl feels nothing but pain for us Greenville plebeians.
+The last word is spun with sympathy.
+This Jacksonville girl feels nothing but pain for us Greenville plebeians.
 Art, culture, music are all beyond us.
 She pulls up a video on her iPhone, one of the hundreds saved to her YouTube Favorites list, and hits play.
 “Listen.”

 Un bel dì, vedremo

 levarsi un fil di fumo